-16. Deferred Government Grants
+15. Deferred Government Grants

-Deferred government grants represent funding received from the government for research and development ("R&D"), or investment in building or improving production facility.
-The amount of deferred government grants as at year end is net of research and development expenditures or depreciation incurred or those recognized as government grant income.
-The Company received \$236 (RMB 1.5 million) of government grant in 2015 (2014 - \$3,496 (RMB 21.6 million), 2013 - \$842 (RMB 5.2 million)).
-In addition, the Company received \$308 (RMB 1.9 million), \$24 (RMB 0.1 million) and \$nil interest subsidy, rental fee subsidy and other government grants recognized in the statements of comprehensive income (loss) in 2015, 2014 and 2013, respectively.
+Deferred government grants represent funding received from the government for research and development ("R&D") or investment in building or improving production facility.
+The amount of deferred government grants as of year end is net of research and development expenditures, deduction of depreciation expenses, and the amount recognized as government grant income.
+The Company received \$975 of government grant in 2019 (2018 - \$3,546, 2017 - \$2,306) that were deferred.
+In addition, the Company received \$501 in other government grants and subsidies for the year ended December 31, 2019 and recognized as income in the statements of comprehensive income (2018 - \$254, 2017 - \$292).